ergochat/ergo/docs/MANUAL.md

 These are the modes which can be set on you when you're connected.

+### +a - Away

+If this mode is set, you're marked as being away.
+This mode is set with the /AWAY command.

 ### +i - Invisible

 If this mode is set, you're marked as 'invisible'.
 This means that your channels won't be shown when users `/WHOIS` you (except for IRC operators, they can see all the channels you're in).